Page last updated April 25, 2026.

 Distribution of Amaranthaceae

-Temperate to tropical, a truly cosmopolitan family missing only from Antarctica and the most extreme Arctic areas.
+The Amaranthaceae family is a temperate to tropical, truly cosmopolitan family missing only from Antarctica and the most extreme Arctic areas.
 Widespread throughout North America, Central America, the Caribbean, and South America.

 Distribution of Amaranthaceae in the Americas